National Organization for the Professional Advancement of Black Chemists and Chemical Engineers

 The National Organization for the Professional Advancement of Black Chemists and Chemical Engineers or NOBCChE (pronounced No-be-shay) is a nonprofit, professional organization.
 NOBCChE's goal is to increase the number of minorities in science, technology, and engineering fields.
 The organization accomplishes this by creating bonds with professionals working at science-related companies and faculty at local school districts in order to get more minorities to pursue a career in science and engineering fields.
 NOBCChE focuses on establishing diversity programs for the professional development of young kids and to spread knowledge in science and engineering.
 NOBCChE chapters can be found nationwide.

 History

 NOBCChE was co-founded in 1972 by a group of chemists and chemical engineers.
 Initially, the organization was financially aided by the Haas Community Fund and Drexel University.
 After receiving positive feedback and interest from other black chemists and chemical engineers, the founders decided to expand on their idea and set up a structured idea of what they wanted the society to emphasize.
-Two years later, the first national meeting was held in New Orleans, LA.
+Two years later, the first national meeting was held in New Orleans.
 At the conference, black chemists and chemical engineers found that they could discuss career-related issues with others who were in similar fields.
 Today, the national conference features various workshops, research presentations, and high school science bowls.
 NOBCChE also presents the Percy L. Julian Award, given to African-American scientists who have made significant contributions to the areas of pure or applied research in science or engineering.